openvar/rest_variantValidator/docs/DOCKER.md

 $ docker-compose run restvv bash
 ```

-and you can start the REST services manually, bound to one of 1 ports
+and you can start the REST services manually, bound to one of the following ports
 ```bash
 # port 8000 (default)
 $ gunicorn  -b 0.0.0.0:8000 app --threads=5 --worker-class=gthread --chdir ./rest_variantValidator/